ryancundiff/clash.js/README.md

 - **Fully typed with JSDoc specifications** for improved code quality and developer experience
 - **Automatic token creation and deletion** for if you don't have a static IP address

+> [!IMPORTANT]
+> This module is still in development and may not cover 100% of the API.
+If you find any bugs or have feature requests, please [open and issue](https://github.com/ryancundiff/clash.js/issues).

 ## Getting Started

 ### Prerequisites